iRaiser/eslint-configs/README.md

 ## Release

 When you have finish developing a feature, bugfix or something else, push your changes on `main` branch.
-The Github C.I. will launch the release pipeline automatically and create release commit and tag the good version following the ["Conventional Commit"](https://www.conventionalcommits.org) convention.
+The GitHub C.I. will launch the release pipeline automatically and create release commit and tag the good version following the ["Conventional Commit"](https://www.conventionalcommits.org) convention.